reinhardh/signal_recovery_decoder/README.md

 conda install jupyter
 ```

-The MRI reconstruction experiments are based on the fastMRI dataset, which can be downloaded from here:
+The MRI reconstruction experiments are based on the fastMRI dataset, which can be requested from here:
 https://fastmri.med.nyu.edu/